kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 The most important values to set up are the following:

-- Mark the data source as default, so the url from Kiali redirects properly to the Tempo data source.
+- Mark the data source as default, so the URL that Kiali uses will redirect properly to the Tempo data source.
-- Update the http url.
-This is the internal url of the http tempo frontend service.
-E.g. `http://tempo-tempo-query-frontend.tempo.svc.cluster.local:3200/`
+- Update the HTTP URL.
+This is the internal URL of the HTTP tempo frontend service. e.g. `http://tempo-tempo-query-frontend.tempo.svc.cluster.local:3200/`

 #### Additional configuration